faraz9993/Postgre_SQL_pgAdmin4_Integration/README.md

 ```
 Application Server URL: http://127.0.0.1:43317/?key=xxxxx-xxxxx-xxxxx-xxxxx-xxxxx-xxxxx
 ```
-### Open this URL in the browser, it will ask for the passord of the user.
+### Open this URL in the browser, it will ask for the password of the user.
 Enetr the password.

 ### Reference links:
 ```